yuanhangtangle/vscode-vim/readme.md

 # Building a Vscode-Vim Hybrid Editor

+This is a testing message from vscode github integration

 > Disclaimer 1: I am not sure whether it is generally a good idea to use a 'hybrid' editor, but recently I am happy with it.